 Most cars depreciate at about 15% per year.
 With new cars, there is a 20% depreciation rate as soon as you drive off the lot.
 You want to consider this before you decide to buy a new car, especially if you can’t put much money down as a down payment.
 Chances are you’ll be upside down on your car loan almost immediately if you’re financing the entire cost.

 Also, consider the true cost to own the car you’re eyeing.
 These costs include insurance, fuel, maintenance, and more.
 Maintenance costs vary by manufacturer and model.
 Do your research—some manufacturers have better reputations than others.
 Some new cars even come with “free” maintenance plans for the first couple of years or for a certain number of miles.

 Don’t guide yourself solely by what the dealership is willing to lend you.
 And, don’t be blindsided by an attractive low monthly payment—oftentimes tied to a super-long loan term.
 Consider all aspects of financing—the total amount you are going to end up paying for that vehicle when it’s all said and done.
 That’s what matters.

 For more information on finding the right new car for you, researching options and available local inventory, take a look at our AutoSmart page today!

-And then visit Mid Oregon Credit Union before you even step on the lot.
+When you are ready, you can apply online with us before you even step on the lot.
+Or, contact Mid Oregon Credit Union with questions.
 As a not-for-profit financial cooperative, we can approve you for an auto loan that fits your circumstances—and your budget.
 We won’t put you into a loan you can’t afford, and we’re happy to explain everything to you away from the high-pressure of the dealership.
 If you have a trade-in, we can help you determine a value for that, too.
 Or, call us at (541) 382-1795 or email to email@example.com.